Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 In the South Atlantic and South Eastern Pacific regions in tropical latitudes, cyclone does not originate.
 What is the reason?

-A. Sea Surface temperature are low
+A. Sea surface temperatures are low

 B. Inter-Tropical Convergence Zone seldom occurs